Kong/docs.konghq.com/app/_hub/kong-inc/mocking/index.md

 1. Open Editor Mode and click **New File**.
 2. Name the file `stock-01.json`.
-3. Copy and paste the contents below into the new file.
+3. Copy and paste the contents in the example below into the new file.

+Alternatively, you can also use the [Portal Files API](/enterprise/latest/developer-portal/files-api/#post-a-content-file) to upload a spec to the Dev Portal.

-The mocked responses are between lines 38 to 59 for `GET stock/historical`, and from lines 86 to 103 for `GET stock/closing`.
+The mocked responses in the example Stock spec are between lines 38 to 59 for `GET stock/historical`, and from lines 86 to 103 for `GET stock/closing`.

 Stock API spec example: